Our Master's Programme in Psychology (one year) is strongly research-based and builds on four-year Bachelor's Programme in Psychology.

 |Period of study||2 semesters|

-Why study Psychology in the University of Konstanz?
+Why study Psychology (one year) in the University of Konstanz?

 - Case study seminars and research practice seminars in the applied subjects